-Many alums, friends and benefactors ask about gift giving opportunities at St. Mary’s Seminary and The Ecumenical Institute of Theology.
+Many alums, friends and benefactors ask about gift giving opportunities at St. Mary’s Seminary and St. Mary’s Ecumenical Institute.
 If you are interested in making a gift, the following may be helpful to you.

 Gifts can be mailed to: